Best Indicators for Intraday Trading: Types, Strategy & How to Choose

 Understanding the indicator

 Traders must have a clear comprehension of the indicator's underlying concept, its calculation methodology, and the insights it provides about market dynamics.
-This understanding empowers traders to make well-informed decisions and effectively incorporate the indicator into their trading strategy.
+This understanding empowers traders to make well-informed decisions and effectively incorporates the indicator into their trading strategy.

 To begin with, traders should familiarise themselves with the indicator's mathematical formula and how it processes historical price data.
 Each indicator has a specific purpose, whether it is trend-following, momentum-based, or volatility-oriented.
 Understanding how the indicator works enables traders to identify its primary function and suitability for their trading style and objectives.